sudojunior/sudojunior.github.io/_posts/2020-07-27-powershell-customization.md

 ---
 layout: post
-title: "Powershell Customization (and some extras)"
+title: Powershell Customization (Profiles and oh-my-posh)
 date: 2020-07-27 20:55:00 +0100
+categories:
-categories: aesthetics
+- aesthetics
+- powershell
 ---

 This post includes some useful details on enhancing your powershell environment as well as making it intuative when inside git based projects.